-- C1 Enter the ACTUAL acres for the field or subfield. - C2 Enter the REPORTED acres for the field or subfield. - D. Interest or Share: Insured's interest in the crop to three decimal places as determined at the time of inspection.
-If shares vary on the same UNIT, use separate line entries. - E. Risk: Three-digit code for the correct "Rate Class" specified on the actuarial documents.
+20. Interest or Share: Insured's interest in the crop to three decimal places as determined at the time of inspection.
+If shares vary on the same UNIT, use separate line entries.

+21. Risk: Three-digit code for the correct "Rate Class" specified on the actuarial documents.
 If a "Rate Class" or "High Risk Area" is not specified on the actuarial documents, make no entry.
 Verify with the Summary of Coverage and if the Rate Class is found to be incorrect, revise according to the AIP's instructions.
 Refer to the LAM.